-Items of property and equipment are recognized at cost of acquisition and measured thereafter at cost less accumulated depreciation and any accumulated impairment losses, if any.
+Items of property and equipment are recognized at cost of acquisition and measured the accumulated depreciation and any accumulated impairment losses, if any.

 Cost includes expenditure that is directly attributable to the acquisition of an asset.
 Purchased software that is integral to the functionality of the related equipment is capitalised as part of that equipment.
-If significant parts of an item of property and equipment have different useful lives, then they are accounted for as separate items (major components) of property and equipment.
+If significant parts of an item of property and equipment have different useful lives, then they are accounted for as separate terms (major components) of property and equipment.
 All other repair and maintenance costs are recognised in profit or loss as incurred.